ahmed-elsabbagh778/Django-Store-App/README.md

    ```
    python manage.py runserver
    ```

+## Notes
+- Product images are uploaded and stored in the media/ folder.
+- Bootstrap is used for styling and is included via static files.
+- The user session is used to manage login status.

 ## License
 This project is for educational purposes.
 You may use or modify it freely.